inkVerb/VIP/601/Lesson-03.md

         - This will also prevent the user from running scripts with `sudo su someuser -c ...` because that also needs a shell to execute the command
       - A custom `nologin` message can be defined in `/etc/nologin.txt`, overridden by `/etc/nologin` for non-`root` users; it might not always display
   - `usermod -U` will unlock a user's account
-    - Similarly, set a user to expire with:#
+    - Similarly, set a user to expire with :#
       - :# `chage -E 1970-01-01 johndoe` (any date in the past will lock the user account)
     - User password lock info is stored in one line at the end of `/etc/shadow`
       - change the last three `:` colons to `:::` to easily unlock an account locked wich `chage`